suchipi/little-api/README.md

 The `createClient` function comes from the module `"little-api/client"`.
 It returns an Object whose entries are functions cooresponding to the methods on the server.
 Each non-socket-method function has a property called `sync` which is a function that use a Synchronous XHR instead of an async one.

-`clientConfig` is an Object that must have at least this keys:
+`clientConfig` is an Object that must have at least this key:

 - `url` - The URL to the server, eg. `"http://localhost:8080"`